-This might be a little strange title for an article on a website about grilling and smoking but I will explain why I wrote this post.
+This might be a little strange title for an article on a website about grills and smokers but I will explain why I wrote this post.

 Did you ever have that feeling that your meat tasted better or not as good as the other time you grilled or smoked it?

-The last winter I had a busy schedule at work and not to much time to work on the website or even to much time to do any grilling or smoking.
+The last winter I had a busy schedule at work and not too much time to work on the website or even too much time to do any grilling or smoking.
 At the weekends I tried to do a little update but that is all.

 This gave me however the time to think about a lot of things and one of the thoughts I had was about how to improve the consistency of the seasoning we used in relation to the weight of the meat we smoke or grill.

-It started to fell a little odd to me that we buy meat by the pound and make our seasoning with tablespoons, cups, and other measuring tools.
+It started to feel a little odd to me that we buy meat by the pound and make our seasoning with tablespoons, cups, and other measuring tools.

 For meat we use pounds and for seasoning, we use fluid ounces.